White Irish: Population and distribution

+The 2021 United Kingdom census recorded a population of 564,342 or 0.5% of the population in Great Britain, a 3.56% decline compared to 2011.
+When broken down by country, England recorded 494,251 (0.9%), Wales recorded 13,214 (0.4%) and the equivalent census in Scotland was recorded a year later, with a population of 56,877, or 1.0% of the population.
+The ten local authorities with the largest proportion of those who identified as White Irish were all located in Greater London: Islington (3.26%), Brent (2.74%), Hammersmith and Fulham (2.63%), Camden (2.53%), Richmond upon Thames (2.49%), Wandsworth (2.46%), Ealing (2.32%), Haringey (2.16%), the City of London (2.16%) and Hackney (2.15%).
+Outside of London, Three Rivers in Hertfordshire had the highest proportion at 2.11%.
+In Scotland, the highest concentration was in Edinburgh at 2.01% and in Wales, the highest proportion was in Conwy at 0.73%.

-Between 2001 and 2011, the White Irish population decreased by 18 percent.
+Between 2001 and 2011, the White Irish population decreased by 18 per cent.
 Along with the White British population, the group was one of only two ethnic groups to decrease in number in the ten-year period.

 As of the 2011 census, in England and Wales, London has by far the highest White Irish population in numbers and by regional proportion, numbering 175,974 inhabitants.
 The second highest county is the West Midlands with a White Irish population of 39,183, followed by Greater Manchester (34,499) - all other counties are below 20,000 inhabitants.

 The district with the highest local White Irish population is the London Borough of Brent (4.0%).
 Five of the remaining districts above 3.0% are all London boroughs, namely Islington, Hammersmith and Fulham, Camden, Ealing and Harrow; the only one outside London is the unitary authority of Luton (3.0%).
 By total population, the district with the highest White Irish population is the city of Birmingham, where 22,021 residents identified themselves as being White Irish.
 The second highest district was London Borough of Brent (12,320), followed by the city of Manchester (11,843) and the London Borough of Ealing (10,428).

-Below are the total populations by region.

 Birthplace

-In England, about 81 percent of those born in the Republic of Ireland, at the time of the 2011 census, identified as White Irish.
-Contrastingly, of those born in Northern Ireland, and living in England, 14 percent considered themselves White Irish.
+In England, about 81 per cent of those born in the Republic of Ireland, at the time of the 2011 census, identified as White Irish.
+Contrastingly, of those born in Northern Ireland, and living in England, 14 per cent considered themselves White Irish.
 There were around 174,000 English-born people in the White Irish population of England.
 These individuals may be three of four generations removed from their ancestors who migrated from Ireland.